-Leslie is a Founding Board Member and past Board Chair of the Alliance for Children’s Rights, a leading legal rights organization for abused, at risk, and foster youth.
-To advance child welfare reform, Leslie also served as Vice Chair of the Los Angeles Blue Ribbon Commission on Child Welfare, which led to widespread policy change in Los Angeles County.
-She also is a member of The Pacific Council on International Policy.
+Leslie is a Founding Board Member and past Board Chair of the Alliance for Children’s Rights, a leading legal rights organization for abused, at-risk, and foster youth.
+She was also appointed to be Vice-Chair of the Los Angeles Blue Ribbon Commission on Child Welfare, which led to widespread child welfare policy reform in Los Angeles County.

-Leslie also has worked to improve public education in a variety of settings.
-She is a member of the UCLA Foundation, the Board of Advisors to the UCLA Ronald Reagan Medical Center, and the UCLA Law School Board of Advisors.
-She served for over a decade on the Los Angeles County Board of Education, and she was President of the Board for three terms.
+Leslie has worked to improve public education in a variety of settings.
+She is a member of the UCLA Foundation Board of Directors, and Chair of its Nominating and Governance Committee.
+She is a member of the Board of Advisors to the Ronald Reagan UCLA Medical Center and the UCLA School of Law.
+She also served for over a decade on the Los Angeles County Board of Education, and she was President of the Board for three terms.

-Gilbert-Lurie’s memoir, Bending Toward the Sun, chronicles her mother's experience in The Holocaust and the inter-generational transmission of trauma.
-She has spoken about the book, the Holocaust, and its implication for the world today, across the country and internationally.
+Gilbert-Lurie’s memoir, Bending Toward the Sun, published by Harper Collins, chronicles her mother's experience in the Holocaust and the intergenerational transmission of trauma.
+She has spoken in a variety of countries and across the US about the book, the Holocaust, and its implications for the world.

 Leslie is an active member, and previously the Co-Chair, of HRW’s Los Angeles Committee.
 She also is a member of the Pacific Council on International Policy.